YashdalfTheGray/mke-jsug/elm.md

 ## Language Tour

+Elm compiles to Javascript and conceptually, it is similar to how ReactJS works.

 Elm is a functional programming language.
 Any function in Elm takes in a parameter and spits out something; nothing else.
 All data in Elm is immutable.

 There is some syntactic sugar to create objects from other objects but variables can't be reassigned.